Skip to content

 A very old photo circa 2016 of a soggy walk in Wales.
 Not one part of me was dry, but I still had a lot of fun, as you can see!

-Hiking Solo For Fitness
+Solo Hiking For Fitness

 Going for a hike by yourself allows you to pound the path at your own pace.
 They’ll be nobody to speed you up or slow you down.
 Everyone is on their own fitness journey, and trust me when I say that setting your own pace feels great.